mishrasidhant/stmt_obfuscator/docs/pdf_export_improvements.md

 **Implementation Complexity:** Hard
 **Expected Impact:** High
 **Dependencies:** None
-**Implementation Status:** Not Started
+**Implementation Status:** Completed
-**Verification Results:** N/A
+**Verification Results:** All tests passing.
+The implementation successfully preserves the original document's layout, including columns, spacing, and positioning of elements.
+The solution uses PyMuPDF's layout analysis to identify text blocks, their positions, and attributes, then recreates the layout with obfuscated content.
-**Notes/Comments:** This is a foundational improvement that will address one of the most significant limitations of the current implementation.
+**Notes/Comments:** This is a foundational improvement that addresses one of the most significant limitations of the current implementation.
+The implementation includes:
+- A new LayoutAnalyzer class that analyzes the structure of the original PDF
+- Mapping between original layout elements and their obfuscated counterparts
+- Support for different text alignments (left, center, right)
+- Identification of potential headers and footers
+- Graceful fallback to standard formatting when layout preservation is not possible
+- Comprehensive test suite to verify layout preservation accuracy

 ### PE-02: Add text wrapping with margin awareness